ogdf/ogdf.github.io/index.md

 ---
 # OGDF

-These are the GitHub Pages for OGDF, the Open Graph Drawing Framework.
+These are the GitHub Pages for OGDF, the *Open Graph Drawing Framework*.

 Important links: